shaowei-su/Python-Computing-Acceleration/TutorialForWhile.md

 This document focuses on the internal mechanism of while loop in Python.

-We are going to disassemble one simple python file into bytecode and then illustate its functionality.
+We are going to disassemble one simple python file into bytecode and then illustrate its functionality.

 Here is the `CSC453/while.py` file: